radiasoft/salt-conf/README.md

 #### srv/salt/top.sls

 The [top file](srv/salt/top.sls)
-looks for the `bivio:state_trees` pillar, and sorts the dependencies using a toposort.
+looks for the `radia:state_trees` pillar, and sorts the dependencies using a toposort.
 It then returns the list of state trees to be execute by salt for this minion.

-#### srv/salt/_states/bivio.py
+#### srv/salt/_states/radia.py

-All states go through `bivio.py`, which defines a set of higher level abstractions based on Bivio's policies.
+All states go through `radia.py`, which defines a set of higher level abstractions based on Bivio's policies.
 This simplifies the state tree by consolidating dependencies.
-For example, most system services are configured with docker containers so the state `bivio.docker_container` encapsulates the entire process of pulling the image, configuring the container, and managing the systemd service.
+For example, most system services are configured with docker containers so the state `radia.docker_container` encapsulates the entire process of pulling the image, configuring the container, and managing the systemd service.

-The other problem which `bivio.py` solves is to document what is actually installed on the system, not just what is described by the current salt state trees and pillars.
-All bivio states document their actions in files in `/var/lib/bivio-salt/inventory` on the minion.
+The other problem which `radia.py` solves is to document what is actually installed on the system, not just what is described by the current salt state trees and pillars.
+All radia states document their actions in files in `/var/lib/radia-salt/inventory` on the minion.
 Eventually, the inventory will contain all actions to undo the actual state of the system.